farukyld/bringup-bench/README.md

 ## Using the code-based read-only file system

+### This Part is going to be rwten
-Using the code-based read-only file system, it is possible for a benchmark to access a read-only file that is incorporated into its code.
+> Using the code-based read-only file system, it is possible for a benchmark to access a read-only file that is incorporated into its code.
 To convert an input file to a read-only code-based file, use the following command (shown for the benchmark "anagram"):
 ```
 python3 scriptsr/file2hex.py words words.h __words
 ```
-Where "words" is the file to convert, "words.h" is the name of the output header file with the data, and "__words" is the name of the variable defined in the header file "words.h".
+> Where "words" is the file to convert, "words.h" is the name of the output header file with the data, and "__words" is the name of the variable defined in the header file "words.h".
 The resulting file produces two values: __words_sz is the size of the data in the __words array.
 To access the file, include into a MFILE definition in the benchmark file, for example:
 ```
 MFILE __mwords = {
   "words",